 First, inspect the water for any dissolved solids.
 An adequate amount should be between 100 and 150 parts per million (ppm).
 Water that is low in dissolved solids (soft water) should be readjusted up to 150 ppm using Cal-Mag solution.
 Water that is too high (over 250 ppm of dissolved solids), should be filtered with ionic or reverse osmosis filters.

 Hard water restricts a balanced nutrient uptake.
-You can mix filtered and unfiltered water to create a water mixture that's suitable for plants.
+You can mix filtered and unfiltered water to create a water mixture that’s suitable for plants.
 A test of the water supply in a Los Angeles suburb measured at 450 ppm of dissolved solids.
 After using an ionic filter, the water had a ppm of 13.
 The gardener, then mixed one part unfiltered water and two parts filtered water which yielded about 150 ppm.
 Hard water deposits can be detrimental to hydroponic/aeroponic systems.
-Download my free marijuana grow bible and learn more about watering marijuana.
+Sodium in water

 Try to stay away from any water with high concentrations of sodium.
 The plant will absorb sodium prior to any other element, which causes the plant’s vascular system to deteriorate.
 Also, any water that’s been treated with water softeners should be avoided.